Are Michigan State Police Encrypted? Police Encryption Status in Michigan

 Historical Context

 The Department of Justice investigated Detroit PD in the early 2000s, resulting in federal oversight.
-Some argued that encryption undermines the transparency gains made during that reform period.
+If Detroit goes dark, it would cut off a transparency tool that survived even that era.

 | Factor | Detroit | Grand Rapids |